-SIGNATURE PROGRAMS (REVISED 2023)
+SIGNATURE PROGRAMS (REVISED 2025)

-The efforts of the Center are organized under six Signature Programs and four crosscutting issues where our leadership and advisory bodies see the greatest need.
-At present, the areas of focus for the programs are (not in order of priority) 1) Community IPM, 2) IPM and Organic Systems, 3) Climate Change and Pests, 4) Pollinators, 5) Next Generation Education, and 6) Advanced Production Systems.
-The four cross-cutting issues are 1) Diversity in IPM, 2) Emerging Invasive Species, 3) Pesticide Resistance, and 4) Economics.
+The efforts of the Center are organized under six Signature Programs and three crosscutting issues where our leadership and advisory bodies see the greatest need.
+At present, the areas of focus for the programs are (not in order of priority) 1) Community IPM, 2) IPM and Organic Systems, 3) Resilient Pest Management Systems, 4) Pollinators, 5) Next Generation Education, and 6) Advanced Production Systems.
+Cross-cutting issues are 1) Emerging Invasive Species, 2) Pesticide Resistance, and 3) Economics.